poetapp/documentation/rdd/blockchain-confirmations.md

 #### Solution

 This should seldom happen.
-If it does, the node should be able to update the blockchainWriter collection, emptying the `transactionId` field for the corresponding entries, which will trigger a new transaction creationg and broadcast.
+If it does, the node should discard the lost broadcasted transaction and create and broadcast a new one.

 ### Transaction Stuck